DanneMz/Free_Otcv8_scripts/RestartClient/readme.md

 - Make setup in the OTClient.exe folder.

 ## If using Updating Client (data.zip):
-- Do the disable updater at the bottom, befor the setup.
+- First do how to disable updater at the bottom.

 # Setup